The Truth About Geek Squad Scams: What You Need to Know? [Updated]

 Phishing Emails and Calls

-Be wary of unsolicited phone calls, emails, or texts claiming to be from Geek Squad.
+Be wary of unsolicited potential spam calls, emails, or texts claiming to be from Geek Squad.
 Legitimate Geek Squad agents will not ask for passwords, credit card numbers, or remote access to your computer.

 Fake Pop-up Warnings